yusefkarim/stm32f4-playground/README.md

 ## Goals:

-1. Learn embedded systems by not using a HAL library
+1. [ ] Learn embedded system fundamentals by not using a HAL library
   - [x] Learn basic GPIO
   - [ ] Learn about SYSTICK
   - [ ] Learn about Interrupts